How To Check Quality of Data Entry-Excel Tips & Tricks

 Steps to Set Data Validation Rules:

-1. Validation is applied on a specific range of cells.
+1. Validation is applied to a specific range of cells.
 So, start by selecting the cell or range where you want to apply.

 2. Move to the Data Tools menu and select Data Validation.